Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 Modern education has not helped stabilize masses of youth under assault by the media and the mass disintegration of families.
 Without the traditional influence of unified, proper families, including the guidance of both parents and all grandparents, children lack even the basic moral compass that guided previous generations.
 Education stoutly refuses to address moral training.

 Students in seminary schools and medical schools are taught to absorb the philosophy and practices, without question, of the system that is training them.
 To honestly question, or to demand proof of common assumptions, invites scorn and rejection.
 Loyalty to existing philosophy and the system in control is placed above integrity and ethics.

-In addition, there is an urgent need for almost 2 million more teachers just to stem overcrowding in American schools.
+In addition, there is an urgent need for almost two million more teachers just to stem overcrowding in U.S. schools.
 What about the large standard size of many classrooms in other parts of the world?

 The institutions producing the leaders of industry and society are poorly equipped to address the awesome challenges that face mankind.
 And, while the need has never been greater, real leaders with moral backbone have almost vanished.

 Soon, God-hating, law-hating, truth-hating legislators of this world will no longer be able to label God’s Word as “hate literature” because it condemns perverse, immoral conduct.